-The module enables profiling of Angie worker processes using Google Performance Tools.
-The module is intended for Angie developers and allows them to analyze and optimize the performance of the server by providing detailed insights into memory usage, CPU usage, and other performance-related metrics.
+Enables profiling of Angie worker processes using Google Performance Tools.
+The module is intended for Angie developers and allows them to analyze and optimize server performance by providing detailed information about memory usage, CPU load, and other performance metrics.

-When building from the source code, this module isn't built by default; it should be enabled with the --with-google_perftools_module build option.
+When building from source code, this module isn't built by default; it should be enabled with the --with-google_perftools_module build parameter.